FREQUENTLY ASKED QUESTIONS

 Q. What is health informatics?

-A. The MS in HIIM at ECU is designed to help meet the needs of workforce training.
+A. The Master of Science in Health Informatics and Information Management was created to meet shortages in the informatics workforce.
 In addition to learning the technical aspects of health care data and information management, students will learn how to develop strong management skills crucial for planning, designing, implementing and evaluating a variety of system-wide health information systems including electronic health records, clinical decision support systems as well as computerized provider order entry systems.
-The master of science in health informatics and information management prepares individuals for managerial, supervisory, executive, as well as other leadership positions in health information systems.
+The master of science in health informatics and information management prepares individuals for managerial, supervisory, executive, and technical positions.

 The objectives of the graduate program are as follows: